Mushroom & Lentil Pasta Sauce (Vegan Ragu)

 - Stir in bay leaf, crushed tomatoes, water, lentils, oregano, salt, black pepper and red pepper flakes.
 Heat to boiling, then reduce heat to medium-low.
-Simmer until lentils are tender, about 25 minutes, stirring occasionally.
-Add more water, as needed, if ragu gets too thick.
-Remove bay leaf and stir in basil.
+Simmer 30 to 35 minutes or until lentils are tender, stirring occasionally.
+Add more water in 1/2 cup increments, as needed, if ragu gets too thick.

 - Meanwhile, prepare spaghetti according to package directions.

-- Serve ragu over spaghetti.
-Garnish with parsley and serve topped with Parmesan.
+- To serve, remove bay leaf from ragu, and stir in basil.
+Serve ragu over spaghetti.
+Garnish with parsley and serve topped with cheese.